The Enormous Crocodile: Synopsis

 Next, the enormous crocodile walks to a playground located outside a school.
 Using a big log, he disguises himself as a "see-saw", hoping to eat an entire class of children who want to ride on what they think is a "new see-saw" itself.
 However, despite an older girl telling the other children that it is "a rather knobbly sort of a see-saw", the enormous crocodile is just disturbed on the spot by Muggle-Wump, who tells the whole class of children to "run, run, run" and that the enormous crocodile is not really a real see-saw and that he just wants to eat them up.

-Eventually, the enormous crocodile creeps over to a busy funfair, where he eventually sees a "big roundabout", operated only by a human man who he does not know at all.
+Eventually, the enormous crocodile creeps over to a busy funfair, where he eventually sees a "big roundabout", operated only by a human man whom he does not know at all.
 When nobody is looking, the now hungry enormous crocodile cheekily sandwiches himself between a brown lion and a yellow dragon (with a red tongue sticking out of its mouth), hoping to eat a little girl named Jill who wants to ride on him.
 However, the enormous crocodile is confronted by Roly-Poly Bird from the jungle, who tells Jill and the other children that the enormous crocodile is real and not wooden, hence why he came "from the river" and wants to eat them up.

 Refusing to give up on his seemingly impossible task, the enormous crocodile finally goes to "the picnic place", located in a tropical woodland just outside the town which has trees and bushes all around it.
 Nobody is there, so the enormous crocodile picks up a bunch of beautiful colored flowers with his front legs and then arranges it on top of one of the tables in the area.
 From exactly the same table, the (now very hungry) enormous crocodile sneakily takes away one of the place's long benches and hides the long bench itself in one of the many clumps of bushes in the area before disguising himself as a wooden four-legged bench using all four of his stiff legs.
 Eventually, four siblings ("two boys and two girls") who are all going out "on a picnic together", show up and want to sit at the table the enormous crocodile is hiding at due to the flowers.
 However, the enormous crocodile is annoyingly discovered by Trunky from the jungle and tells the four siblings that the enormous crocodile is not a bench and that he wants to eat them up.